AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 Things to note...

 * `creation_date` and `modification_date` were automatically set for you.
 You can override them when needed.
 * `provider.id`, for security reason, is not the OAuth token you used to provide, but an identifier of your provider.
 This lets users access the documents you created without compromising your token.
+In our case, we used an user-specific token, so the `client` is null.
 * `user_access` is `null`.
-This means every user in the company can access the document.
+This means every user in the company can access, view and search the document.
+To restrict access, send an array with allowed users id (or any token matching the user)

 ### Send the file
 Now that we've created the document on anyFetch, we can associate it with a file.
 This is a simple file upload, under the `file` key.